lodgeit-labs/accounts-assessor/README.md

 This repository hosts practical research into leveraging logic programming to solve accounting problems.
 The core logic runs in SWI-Prolog, and is aided by several smaller python codebases.

+We use it at http://www.nobleaccounting.com.au to automate reporting and auditing tasks.

 Several services are available:

 [](mrkev2extra: "